Delft University of Technology: Echo (Building 29)

-TU Delft | Campus The Hague
+The Hague campus

 TU Delft campus at Turfmarkt 99 in The Hague.
 This building is shared with Leiden University.

 In September 2016, TU Delft inaugurated a new campus in The Hague.
 The MSc programme Engineering and Policy Analysis (EPA), which teaches students to operate at the intersection of technology and policy when tackling wicked problems, was relocated to this new site to capitalize on its proximity to government ministries, international bodies, and multinational organizations.

 TU Delft operates the 5th floor of the Wijnhaven Building at Turfmarkt 99 in The Hague, with the rest of the building being occupied by Leiden University.
 Originally the Ministry of the Interior's headquarters at Schedeldoekshaven 200, the Wijnhaven Building, named after the historic Wijnhavenkwartier, was converted into Campus The Hague in 2016.

 In 2023, TU Delft announced plans to further expand its footprint in The Hague by launching a joint university facility with Leiden University, LUMC, Open University and Universities of the Netherlands at Spui, set to open in 2026.
 This new location is expected to accommodate around 700 TU Delft students in the city centre of The Hague and will be called University Campus Spui.